srijan-paul/vyse/src/overview.md

 ```

-Note that the cheatsheet above is meant to be an 'overview' and therefore does not include all the features, constructs and details about Snap.
+Note that the cheatsheet above is meant to be an 'overview' and therefore does not include all the features, constructs and details about Vyse.